rust-lang/book/src/ch03-00-common-programming-concepts-in-rust.md

 Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.

-Specifically, we’ll be talking about variable bindings, basic types, functions, comments, and control flow.
+Specifically, we’ll be talking about variables, basic types, functions, comments, and control flow.
 These foundations will be in every Rust program, and learning them early will give you a strong core to start from.